 It’s important to note that things might not always go as planned.
 So be mentally prepared for that.
 Nevertheless, forming a plan can help diminish the unknowns that often come with labor and delivery.
 Do you want an epidural?
 Do you want to birth in water?
 Is that possible in your facility?
 Do you want to cut the cord yourself?
 What about skin-to-skin bonding, or breastfeeding?
 Who would you like in the room when the baby is born?
 How many people are allowed to be there?

-Some women choose to have the adoptive parents in the room, but this is not a necessity, and since birth should be strictly about you and the child, it can be argued that it may be a distraction.
-Make the best choice based on your comfort level.
-Every decision should render more support for you, the birthmother.
-If any choice or piece of the plan makes you uncomfortable, you might want to reconsider.
+Some women choose to have the hopeful adoptive parents in the room, but this is not a necessity.
+Since birth should be strictly about you and the child, it can be argued that having other people present may be a distraction.
+Make the best choice for you based on your comfort level.
+Every decision should render more support for you, the potential birth mother.
+If any decision or piece of the plan makes you uncomfortable, you might want to reconsider.

 If you are unfamiliar with the birthing process, contacting someone you trust who has gone through it may enable you to create a more comprehensive and realistic birth plan.

-Another “Plan” that you might consider drawing up is your adoption plan while in the hospital.
+Another “plan” that you might consider drawing up is your plan leading up to completing the adoption while in the hospital.
 Would you like a private room?
 Are you okay with having visitors?
 How long would you like to have with the baby before you sign the relinquishment papers?
-Would you like the baby taken to the nursery immediately?
+Or would you like the baby taken to the nursery immediately instead?
 Is there someone you’d like to spend the night with you to help in taking care of the infant?

 Both plans must be written down and multiple copies made so that doctors, nurses, and anyone else involved will have a clear understanding of your wishes.

 The process of writing your birth and adoption plans may be emotional and difficult.
-Remember that the goal of both plans is to provide YOU, the birth mother, with the opportunity to prepare and feel control over what you are about to do.
+Remember that the goal of both plans is to provide you, the potential birth mother, with the opportunity to prepare and feel in control of what you are about to do.